korniko98/pivot-atlas/docs/map/index.md

 #:material-map: Map

-The following diagram shows all pivots between various [artifact](/artifacts) types, as detailed on this website.
-Note that the list of pivots and artifacts isn't conclusive, and will grow and change as more content is added (the diagram may take a few seconds to load in your browser if you're visiting this website for the first time):
+The following [Mermaid](https://mermaid.js.org/) diagram shows all possible pivots between various [artifact](/artifacts) types, as detailed in other smaller diagrams found throughout this website.
+A short explanation of how to read this map is available [here](/artifacts/#organizing-principles) (detailing the meaning of dotted lines, dashed borders, and other design choices).
+Note that the list of pivots and artifacts displayed here isn't conclusive, and will grow and change as more content is added to this website.
+The diagram may take a few seconds to load in your browser if you're visiting for the first time.

 ```mermaid
 flowchart LR